 B.S./M.S. in Digital Media, Drexel University, 2009

-Jim Malazita is an interdisciplinary researcher whose work draws from Science and Technology Studies, Media Studies, Philosophy, and Literary Theory.
-Originally trained as a game designer, animator, and web developer, Malazita applies design thinking to the social sciences, using both cultural studies and artistic methodologies to explore the relationship among humans, animals, machines, the environment, and cultural objects and ideas.
+Jim Malazita is an interdisciplinary researcher whose work draws from Science and Technology Studies, Media Studies, Game Studies, and the Digital Humanities.
+Originally trained as a game designer, animator, and web developer, Malazita applies design thinking to the humanities, using both cultural studies and design methods to blur the boundaries between technical production and social and political critique.

 Malazita founded and directs RPI’s “Tactical Humanities Lab,” a critical digital humanities research and pedagogical space.
 As a hybrid space for technical production and humanistic inquiry, work in the THL centers around two intersecting initiatives: “Critical Platform Studies,” or the analysis of political, epistemic, and structural power built into technical systems, and “Critical Platform Design,” or the construction of digital and material technosystems that promote alternative and subversive ways of thinking about technology and society.